cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image12] ![alt text][image13]![alt text][image14] ![alt text][image15]
 ![alt text][image16] ![alt text][image17]![alt text][image18] ![alt text][image19]

 All the images I found on the web or Google's Street View had good detail and exposure, so there are no special reason which should make them difficult to classify.
-As a further developement for the future, I would apply different types of transformations to mimic real life examples, such as movement blur, to see how robust the model is against them.
+As a further development for the future, I would apply different types of transformations to mimic real life examples, such as movement blur, to see how robust the model is against them.

 ### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).